 The newest version of pip will be installed.
-If you get a contradictory report about different versions of pip, simply run the same command again; it should tell you that the requirement is already up-to-date.
+Ignore any warnings about .exe files not being on PATH.
+If you get a seemingly contradictory report about a newer version of pip being available, simply run the same command above again; it should tell you that the requirement is already satisfied.